-Reynolds Nature Preserve Professional Review and Guide
+Reynolds Nature Preserve Professional Guide

 "With 146 acres of forest and wetlands, including five ponds, the William H. Reynolds Memorial Nature Preserve supports a great variety of wildlife, including turtles, salamanders, toads, and beavers.
 Many bird species, such as Canada geese, green herons, and Kentucky warblers, live here, as well as numerous wildflowers, including American beautyberry, red trillium, and lizard’s tail.